-- (e) whether the applied-for work would have any connection with the assignments/projects and/or regulatory/enforcement duties in which the applicant had been involved while in the above specified period of government service; - (f) whether the applicant's taking up of the applied-for work would give rise to public suspicion of conflict of interest or other impropriety; - (g) whether any aspects of the applied-for work would cause embarrassment to the Government or bring disgrace to the Civil Service; and - (h) whether a fair-minded and informed observer, having considered the relevant facts, would conclude that the applied-for work might give rise to reasonable apprehension of deferred reward or benefit.
-(This consideration is only applied to applications from directorate civil servants who are subject to the new control regime.) - 7.
-Upon completion of assessment of an application, CSB will submit the application, together with its own views and those of the parties consulted within the Administration, to the Advisory Committee for advice.
-Upon receipt of the Advisory Committee's advice, CSB will submit the application with the Advisory Committee's advice and the views of all the parties within the Administration for a decision by the authority, namely Secretary for the Civil Service (SCS). - 8.
-Under both control regimes, all approved post-service outside work applications by directorate civil servants will be subject to the following standard work restrictions, unless SCS having regard to the Advisory Committee's recommendations and other relevant considerations decides otherwise - (a) directorate civil servants will not directly or indirectly be involved in the bidding for any government land, property, projects, contracts or franchises;
+- (d) whether the applicant, while in the above specified period of government service, had been involved in any contractual or legal dealings to which the prospective employer was a party; - (e) whether the applied-for work would have any connection with the assignments/projects and/or regulatory/enforcement duties in which the applicant had been involved while in the above specified period of government service; - (f) whether the applicant's taking up of the applied-for work would give rise to public suspicion of conflict of interest or other impropriety; - (g) whether any aspects of the applied-for work would cause embarrassment to the Government or bring disgrace to the Civil Service; and - (h) whether a fair-minded and informed observer, having considered the relevant facts, would conclude that the applied-for work might give rise to reasonable apprehension of deferred reward or benefit.
+(This consideration is only applied to applications from directorate civil servants who are subject to the new control regime.)

+7. Upon completion of assessment of an application, CSB will submit the application, together with its preliminary views and those of the parties consulted within the Administration, to the Advisory Committee for advice.
+Upon receipt of the Advisory Committee's advice, CSB will submit the application with the Advisory Committee's advice and the views of all the parties within the Administration for a decision by the authority, namely the Secretary for the Civil Service (SCS).

+8. Under both control regimes, all approved post-service outside work applications by directorate civil servants will be subject to the following standard work restrictions, unless SCS, having regard to the Advisory Committee's recommendations and other relevant considerations, decides otherwise -